How To Make Water Based Lube At Home

 Tip 5: Consider Aloe Vera for Added Soothing

 Aloe vera is a natural gel known for its soothing and moisturizing properties.
 Adding a small amount of aloe vera to your homemade water-based lube can enhance its benefits and provide extra comfort.
-However, be sure to use pure aloe vera gel that does not contain any added ingredients like alcohol or fragrance.
+Still, be sure to use pure aloe vera gel that does not contain any added ingredients like alcohol or fragrance.

 Example: After mixing your distilled water and thickening agent, add 1-2 tablespoons of pure aloe vera gel to the mixture.
 Stir well to combine.